Bernese Mountain Dog Husky Mix – smart and independent

 When it comes to Bernese Mountain Dog Husky mix, all those colors can mix with traditional Bernese Mountain Dog markings and come out in any colors and combinations.
 It really depends on the Husky parent, as Berners have standard markings from dog to dog.

-In terms of coat quality, Bernese Mountain Dog Husky mixes tend to have longer, thicker coats than their Husky parents.
+In terms of coat quality, these dogs tend to have longer, thicker coats than their Husky parents.

 As a mix, Bernese Mountain Dog Husky mix will likely inherit character traits from both of the parent breeds.
 What can you expect from a mix of Bernese Mountain Dog and a Husky?
 Let’s see.